matomo-org/developer-documentation/docs/4.x/vue-getting-started.md

 ### Unidirectional Data Flow

-Vue, like most other modern frontend frameworks, is enforces an important concept called "Unidirectional Data Flow", which basically means changes to data flow in one direction through an app; a change in one part of the app does not implicitly affect other parts of the app.
+Vue, like most other modern frontend frameworks, enforces an important concept called "Unidirectional Data Flow", which basically means changes to data flow in one direction through an app; a change in one part of the app does not implicitly affect other parts of the app.